Place notation

 Changes which do not satisfy this latter condition are known as jump changes.

-Methods using jump changes are still extremely rare, and so the explanation that follows will assume for the moment that we are dealing with changes which satisfy both of the conditions above.
+Methods using jump changes are still extremely rare, and so we will assume for the moment that we are dealing with changes which satisfy both of the conditions above.

 A: 1 4 2 5 3 6